FPGAwars/icestudio/README.md

 You can install **stable** or **nightly** Icestudio versions.

-Because Icestudio is in development proccess, until it rises to 1.0 version,, we are recommending to install **nightly** Icestudio versions, that have the latest features.
+Because Icestudio is in development proccess, until it rises to 1.0 version, we are recommending to install **nightly** Icestudio versions, that have the latest features.

 * **GNU/Linux**